rania-run/custom_adaptive_scaffold/README.md

 including positions and animations, by handling macro changes in navigational elements and bodies based on the current features of the screen, namely screen width and platform.
-For example, the navigational elements would be a `BottomNavigationBar` on a small mobile device and a `NavigationRail` on larger devices.
+For example, the navigational elements would be a `BottomNavigationBar` on a small mobile device and a `CustomNavigationRail` on larger devices.
 The body is the primary screen that takes up the space left by the navigational elements.
 The secondaryBody acts as an option to split the space between two panes for purposes such as having a detail view.
 There is some